 You are one of our most important sources of DriveBC information.
 That’s why we’ve made it easier for you to report a problem.
 If you see something that should be included on DriveBC please visit- Report a Highway Problem, to find a contact in your area.
+You can also find a list of our maintenance contractors and their contact information here.
 Thanks!

-2. How often do events get updated on DriveBC?
+2. How often are events updated on DriveBC?

 The time between receiving updated information and posting updated information on DriveBC is typically around two minutes (that is how often our servers refresh their information).
 If you are watching our site to see an update and you think your data/image is not current, try refreshing your page.
 DriveBC does not automatically refresh your screen for you (but we are working on it!)
 Once an incident or road condition clears, the event is terminated and an “all clear” message is displayed on the website, and a notification is automatically sent to DriveBC subscribers.

 3. What kind of events appear on DriveBC?